-All of us are surrounded by history, whether we chose to study it or not.
-History is found and reflected in our social traditions, our holidays and ceremonies, our education, our religious beliefs and practices, our political and legal systems, even in our popular culture (movies and music frequently draw on historical events and people).
-One does not need to be a qualified historian to think, talk or write about the past.
+All of us are surrounded by history, whether we study it or not.
+History lives in our social traditions, our holidays and ceremonies, our education, our religious beliefs and practices, our political and legal systems, even in our popular culture (movies and music frequently draw on historical events and people).
+One does not need to be a qualified or practising historian to think, talk or write about the past.
 Anyone can have an interest in history; anyone can read, study or discuss it.
 The Dutch historian Johan Huizinga, who was imprisoned by the Nazis for his work and died in an internment camp, once wrote of history: “no other discipline has its portals so wide open to the general public”.
 This is certainly true.
 Discussing the past and theorising about its meaning have never been confined or restricted to classrooms, lecture theatres or archive rooms.
-History is open to all who take an interest in it, regardless of their credentials.
+History is open to all who take an interest in it, regardless of their experience or credentials.

 This page summarises some of the problems that can cloud our thinking about the past.
 These problems are more common in popular history – but historians and history students are by no means immune from them.